equalparts/glyph-catch/README.md

 However: if you prefer, you can dim the sprite and background slightly under Settings > Graphics (as of v1.2.0).

+### No Pokémon are appearing for me, what's wrong?

+The Glyph Toy needs to detect at least 15 consecutive minutes of screen-off time before Pokémon can appear.
+Note that Essential Notifications may disconnect the Glyph Toy and disrupt the timer.
+If you are getting too many Essential Notifications, consider scheduling quiet time in apps that support it and/or narrowing the Essential Notification rules.

 ## Privacy

 Glyph Catch does not collect any personal data.